reemrizzk/SimpleSyntaxJs/README.md

 const textarea = document.getElementById("textarea-id");
 textarea.simpleSyntax();
 ```
-to set the width and height of the textarea in pixels, just set it normally with css before initializing simpleSyntax, for example:
+You need to set the height of the textarea in pixels, inside css before initializing simpleSyntax, for example:
 ```
-textarea { width: 600px; height: 400px; }
+textarea { height: 400px; }
 ```

 ### Configuration Options